 Abstract

 This study explores the availability of facilities that enhance the academic achievement for students with hearing impairment in inclusive education setting in Morogoro Municipality.
 The study used cross sectional case study research design to determine the strategies from a total sample of comprising 01 Headmasters, 97 Teachers 01Head of special need department in school 01 Municipal Secondary Education Special Needs Officer, and 8 students with hearing impairment.
-Semi-structured interviews, questionnaire and focus group discussion methods were used to collect data, which were then analyzed using SSPSS and thematic analysis.
-The study found that inappropriate classroom design results to poor academic achievement for these students who dependents on auditory cues, also visual aids the findings show that there are not used in the classroom and there are inadequate in school, insufficient of assistive technology.
+Semi-structured interviews, questionnaire and focus group discussion methods were used to collect data, which were then analyzed using SPSS and thematic analysis.
+The study found that inappropriate classroom design results to poor academic achievement of students who depend on auditory cues, also visual aids the findings show that there are not used in the classroom and there are inadequate in school, insufficient of assistive technology.

 Keywords: Hearing impairment, Inclusive education, Academic attainment, Educational facilities, Assistive technology